gongahkia/nidus-core/README.md

 #### General

 * Once the entire UI is approved, make new project and deploy on vercel under new name, purpose is for URL to be changed
+* Refactor the code to make vault strategies viewable globally but depositing and transacting in vaults gatekept behind login

 #### Specific